Vale of Neath Railway: Absorbed by the Great Western Railway

 The South Wales Railway had long since (in August 1863) been absorbed into the Great Western Railway, and in the same year the GWR had acquired the West Midland Railway, securing standard gauge access for it northwards to the industrial areas of England, and westwards from Pontypool to intersect with many of the valley lines.

 The Vale of Neath Railway was now on the shopping list; the advantages of its acquisition to the GWR were numerous.
 The VoNR directors negotiated skilfully, being aware that considerable capital expenditure on their own line would be necessary in the near future, depressing dividend distributions, and playing on GWR fears of LNWR incursion.

-Terms were agreed, and the absorption took place from 1 February 1865; it was retrospectively authorised by Parliament, by Act of 1866.
+Terms were agreed, and the absorption took place from 1 February 1865; it was retrospectively authorised by an act of Parliament, the Great Western Railway (Vale of Neath Amalgamation) Act 1866 (29 & 30 Vict. c. ccclvi).

 The Great Western Railway saw the Vale of Neath line and the Taff Vale Extension line as a continuous route, connecting Aberdare and Swansea with the West Midland line to Pontypool and the north.
 It was a busy and very congested—in fact overloaded—route.
 The mineral traffic overwhelmed the facilities available for handling it, and the GWR commissioned J. Armstrong to review the problem and its solution.
 He published a number of proposals.
 There included enhanced siding accommodation where mineral trains had to be formed, avoiding doing so on the running line; new engine shed arrangements, and the prioritising of long-distance trains over local pick-ups.

 In 1871 the Dare Valley section was converted to narrow (standard) gauge and in 1872 the entire main line from Swansea to Middle Duffryn was similarly converted; in 1873 the Merthyr branch received the same treatment.
 The line from Gelli Tarw Junction to Middle Duffryn was made double track in 1872.
 These changes were part of a wider initiative by the Great Western Railway in which all main line broad gauge operation in South Wales was converted in May 1872.

 The Sirhowy Railway, the property of the LNWR, was used to divert mineral trains for the eastern and southern parts of the GWR away from Pontypool.
 This depended on good relations with the LNWR, which was not always cooperative, but in time (from 1877) this became the primary route (via Nine Mile Point and Newport).
 There was a loading restriction on the Crumlin Viaduct and as locomotives in use became heavier, the Sirhowy route also alleviated that problem.